Efficient estimation of modified treatment policy effects based on the generalized propensity score

-We develop nonparametric-efficient IPW estimators, leveraging Algorithm~\ref{alg:pooled_haz_dens} to construct $g_{n,A}$, and build partially upon the contributions of~\citet{ertefaie2020nonparametric}, who demonstrated that undersmoothing strategies could be used to select a HAL estimator of $g_{0,A} \coloneqq \prob(A = 1 \mid W)$, ultimately yielding IPW estimators (of the causal effects of static interventions) that achieve the nonparametric efficiency bound.~\citet{ertefaie2020nonparametric} formulate conditions under $g_{n,A}$ estimated via HAL converges to $g_{0,A}$ at a suitably fast rate for their nonparametric IPW estimator to be asymptotically efficient.
-Their methods rely upon undersmoothing of the HAL-estimated $g_{n,A}$ (relative to that selected by $V$-fold cross-validation) so as to include a richer set of basis functions than is required for optimal estimation of $g_{0,A}$.
+We develop nonparametric-efficient IPW estimators, leveraging Algorithm~\ref{alg:pooled_haz_dens} to construct $g_{n,A}$, and build partially upon the contributions of~\citet{ertefaie2020nonparametric}, who demonstrated that undersmoothing strategies could be used to select a HAL estimator of $g_{0,A} \coloneqq \prob(A = 1 \mid W)$, ultimately yielding IPW estimators (of the causal effects of static interventions) that achieve the nonparametric efficiency bound.~\citet{ertefaie2020nonparametric} formulate conditions under which $g_{n,A}$, when estimated via HAL, converges to $g_{0,A}$ at a rate suitably fast for their nonparametric IPW estimator to achieve the asymptotic efficiency bound in the nonparametric model.
+Their methods rely upon undersmoothing the HAL-estimated $g_{n,A}$ so as to include a richer set of basis functions than is required for optimal estimation of $g_{0,A}$, which is achievable via $V$-fold cross-validation within the framework of loss-based estimation~\citep{vdl2004asymptotic,dudoit2005asymptotics,vdl2006oracle}.
 We propose two classes of selection procedures for undersmoothing HAL estimators of $g_{0,A}$.
 These strategies share a common first step: construction of a family of HAL-based conditional density estimators $g_{n,A}$ indexed by the regularization term $\lambda$, i.e., $\{g_{n,A,\lambda}: \lambda_1, \ldots, \lambda_K\}$.
 For this, we recommend applying Algorithm~\ref{alg:pooled_haz_dens}, altering it to use cross-validation only to select the strictest degree of regularization from which to begin the candidate sequence in $\lambda$ for undersmoothing.
-Rather than returning a single estimator $g_{n,A}$, the algorithm outputs >>>>>>> b51dee4ac6f657d9c589a28e7822ff166fb626d7 $\{g_{n,A,\lambda}: \lambda_1, \ldots, \lambda_K\}$, where $\lambda_1 \equiv \lambda_{\text{CV}}$ denotes the degree of regularization chosen by the cross-validation selector and $\lambda_1 > \ldots > \lambda_K$ uniformly in the index set.
+Rather than returning a single estimator $g_{n,A}$, the algorithm outputs $\{g_{n,A,\lambda}: \lambda_1, \ldots, \lambda_K\}$, where $\lambda_1 \equiv \lambda_{\text{CV}}$ denotes the degree of regularization chosen by the cross-validation selector and $\lambda_1 > \ldots > \lambda_K$ uniformly in the index set.
 In the sequel, we assume access to a sequence of generalized propensity score estimators $\{g_{n,A,\lambda}: \lambda_1, \ldots, \lambda_K\}$ and a corresponding sequence of IPW estimators $\{\psi_{n,\delta,\lambda}: \lambda_1, \ldots, \lambda_K\}$.
 Then, what remains is to select an IPW estimator exhibiting desirable asymptotic properties from this sequence of candidates.